braineo/gitlab-booster/README.md

 This is a tampermonkey script, you can also copy and paste into your tampermonkey to enable it.

-### self-hosted gitlab instances
+### Self-hosted GitLab instances

-if you are using tampermonkey.
+If you are using tampermonkey.
 In the settings of the installed script.
 Add your site in the `User matches`

 Or add additional match rules in the user script header section.